 It’s not often that you get games that are surprising and entertaining.
 But The Long Dark is definitely one of those titles.
-Developed and published by Hinterland Studio The Long Dark is an immersive and challenging survival game, which pits you against the Alaskan wilderness.
+Developed and published by Hinterland Studio The Long Dark is an immersive and challenging survival game, which pits you against the Canadian wilderness.

 After your plane crashes in a ravine during an unusual stormy event it’s down to you – cold, hungry and injured – to survive the first night, gathering what supplies you can and trying to endure the freezing conditions.
 The penalty for getting too cold here is the same as running out of food, or water – you’ll die.
 Get through the first night, though, and you’ll eventually be able to venture further afield, all while ensuring you don’t run out of food or freeze to death.